Ravi-github2018/Assesment/README.md

-# Rabobank Customer Statement Processor
+# Rabobank Customer Statement Validator
 Rabobank receives monthly deliveries of customer statement records.
 This information is delivered in two formats, CSV and XML.
 These records need to be validated.

 ## Input
 The format of the file is a simplified format of the MT940 format.
 The format is as follows: